RAZA6377/Gama_Scripts/2.0/README.txt

-To run this, simply cd into this directory and run ./bombsquad_server (on mac or linux) or launch_bombsquad_server.bat (on windows).
+o run this, simply cd into this directory and run ./bombsquad_server (on mac or linux) or launch_bombsquad_server.bat (on windows).
 You'll need to open a UDP port (43210 by default) so that the world can communicate with your server.